CS-SI/pytest-executable/doc/usage.rst

    .. note::

-      The report generator script may require to install additionnal dependencies, such as sphinx, which are not install by the |ptx| plugin.
+      The report generator script may require to install additional dependencies, such as sphinx, which are not install by the |ptx| plugin.